wing5wong/artisan-whs-static/source/_events/2021-02-09_year-13-university-info-seminar.md

 ---
 Mr Keene will run a seminar for year 13 students who are considering university as a future option.

-This will be in the library, Thursday 18 February.
+This will be in the library, period 2 on Thursday 18 February.

-Entry is FREE but you MUST register using this link: [bit.ly/whsuniinfo2021](https://docs.google.com/forms/d/e/1FAIpQLSdFS1qrckiNNjuWyXDtXQ8fzGnYFQdnZS03FiV0fKj8aNpX6A/viewform)
+Thanks to those who registered for this event.
+Entry is by individual ticket - these are in form class registers now.
+No ticket, no entry!

-Last chance to sign up is Monday 15 February.
+**Forgot to register?
+See Mr. Keene, START of 1st break (Weds.) in LB1.**